Dowlais Group

-Dowlais Group plc is a British company operating in the automotive and powder metallurgy industries.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Dowlais Group Ltd. is a British company operating in the automotive and powder metallurgy industries.
+It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index until it was acquired by Dauch in February 2026.

 History

-In March 2023, Melrose Industries announced that it would demerge GKN Automotive and GKN Powder Metallurgy from GKN as Dowlais Group.
-The name selected, "Dowlais Group", was intended to evoke the Dowlais Ironworks where GKN licensed the Bessemer process, using it to produce steel, in 1865.
+In April 2023, Melrose Industries completed the demerger of GKN Automotive and GKN Powder Metallurgy from GKN as Dowlais Group.
+This name was chosen with the intention of evoking the Dowlais Ironworks where GKN licensed the Bessemer process, using it to produce steel, in 1865.

-GKN Automotive has its origins in the company, J. W. Garrington, which specialised in forgings; the forgings produced at the Garrington Darlaston plant, later supplemented by a large plant at Bromsgrove, enabled GKN to become a major supplier of crankshafts, connecting rods, half-shafts and numerous smaller forged components to the UK auto-industry, which had a period of massive expansion during the interwar period and beyond.
-A new plant was established near Wellington, Shropshire, which was devoted to wheel production, and in the 1960s, the company became a manufacturer of constant-velocity joints, which are used to transfer the engine's power to the wheels.
+GKN Automotive originated from J. W. Garrington, a company specializing in forgings initially produced at the Garrington Darlaston plant and later supplemented by the Bromsgrove plant.
+This made GKN a major supplier of crankshafts, connecting rods, half-shafts and numerous smaller forged components to the UK auto-industry, which underwent a period of significant expansion over time.

-GKN Powder Metallurgy has its origins in Hoeganaes Corporation (HC) in North America, which GKN acquired in 1998.
+Later, a new factory dedicated to the production of wheels was established near Wellington, Shropshire.
+By the 1960s, the company had become a manufacturer of constant-velocity joints, which are used to transfer the engine's power to the wheels.

-The demerger was completed on 20 April 2023.
+In turn, GKN Powder Metallurgy has its origins in Hoeganaes Corporation in North America, which GKN acquired in 1998.

-On 29 January 2025, it was announced that American Axle had made an offer worth US$1.4 billion to acquire the company.
-The transaction was approved by the shareholders of American Axle on 15 July 2025 and by the shareholders of Dowlais Group on 22 July 2025.
-It was expected to complete during the fourth quarter of 2025.
+In July 2025, six months after it was announced that American Axle had made a $1.4 billion offer to acquire Dowlais, the transaction was approved by the shareholders of both companies.
+The deal was completed after the court also approved the transaction on 30 January 2026.
+By March 2026, visitors to the Dowlais website were being redirected to Dauch, the recently renamed American Axle.